Non-Recent, Organised/Complex Abuse Procedures

 It is important that there is effective communication about the roles and responsibilities between safeguarding partner agencies in such circumstances.
-NYCC and/or NYP must ensure that the details of any reported cases of non-recent abuse are communicated to the relevant statutory safeguarding partners within another local authority area who have the responsibility to progress the case and provide support to the victim and/or victims.
+NYC and/or NYP must ensure that the details of any reported cases of non-recent abuse are communicated to the relevant statutory safeguarding partners within another local authority area who have the responsibility to progress the case and provide support to the victim and/or victims.

-In view of the potential continuing risk the alleged perpetrator may pose to children, the person receiving the allegation or concern should make a safeguarding referral to NYCC Customer Service Centre (or the relevant Local Authority if the risk to a child or children is out of the North Yorkshire area – see Section 3.1 above).
+In view of the potential continuing risk the alleged perpetrator may pose to children, the person receiving the allegation or concern should make a safeguarding referral to NYC Customer Service Centre (or the relevant Local Authority if the risk to a child or children is out of the North Yorkshire area – see Section 3.1 above).

 3.4 Local Authority Children’s Social Care Responsibilities: